 Next up is Waves J37, an emulation of Abbey Road's Studer multitrack tape machine.
 It's got a subtle, clean sound but a pretty fiddly interface.
 I boosted the input gain a bit to get the track to start overdriving, then adjusted the pitch wobble with the 'Wow' settings at the bottom, again with a slow rate and deep depth.

-There's not a huge different between any of them, J37 stands out for me as being a little cleaner and bassier than the others, but EchoBoy has a great advantage in that there are plenty of other styles as well as 'Cheap Tape', with a variety of different tones.
+There is not a huge difference between any of them, J37 stands out for me as being a little cleaner and bassier than the others, but EchoBoy has a great advantage in that there are plenty of other styles as well as 'Cheap Tape', with a variety of different tones.